 This year, Gen Zs and millennials cited the cost of living as their top personal concern, just above climate change.
 Concerns about the cost of living may be a symptom of the times, given the rise of inflation, but they also speak to issues that these generations have been expressing for the past 11 years that Deloitte has conducted the survey: they don’t feel financially secure personally, and at a broader societal level, they are deeply concerned about wealth inequality.

-About a quarter of Gen Zs (25%) and millennials (21%) say they cannot comfortably pay their living expenses each month, and nearly half live paycheck to paycheck.
+Only about a quarter of Gen Zs (25%) and millennials (21%) say they can comfortably pay their living expenses each month, and nearly half live paycheck to paycheck.
 This likely impacts their ability to save and explains why about three in 10 respondents are not confident they will be able to retire with financial comfort.
 Meanwhile, about three-quarters of respondents believe that wealth inequality is rising, and only 28% believe the economic situation in their countries will improve in the coming year.

 Some Gen Zs and millennials are taking on second jobs and redefining their working patterns to alleviate financial concerns.
 As many as 43% of Gen Zs and 33% of millennials have taken on a paying part- or full-time job in addition to their primary job.
 They are also capitalizing on the financial benefits of a remote work environment, with a small but growing percentage moving to less expensive cities.

 The Great Resignation puts workers in the driver’s seat